 (6) A description of the nursing home to be operated;

-(7) The bed quota of the nursing home as determined by the health care cost review authority;
+(7) The bed quota of the nursing home;

-(8) (A) An organizational plan for the nursing home indicating the number of persons employed or to be employed and the positions and duties of all employees; (B) the name and address of the individual who is to serve as administrator; and (C) such evidence of compliance with applicable laws, and rules governing zoning, buildings, safety, fire prevention and sanitation as the director may require;
+(8) An organizational plan for the nursing home indicating the number of persons employed or to be employed and the positions and duties of all employees;

-(9) A listing of other states in which the applicant owns, operates or manages a nursing home or long-term care facility;
+(11) A listing of other states in which the applicant owns, operates, or manages a nursing home or long-term care facility;

-(10) Such additional information as the director may require; and
+(12) Such additional information as the secretary may require; and

-(11) Assurances that the nursing home is in compliance with the provisions of article two-d of this chapter.
+(13) Assurances that the nursing home is in compliance with the provisions of §16-20-1 et seq. of this code.

-(2) That the facility is under the supervision of an administrator who is licensed pursuant to the provisions of article twenty-five, chapter thirty of this code; and
+(2) That the facility is under the supervision of an administrator who is licensed pursuant to the provisions of §30-25-1 et seq. of this code; and

-(3) That the facility is in substantial compliance with standards established pursuant to section five of this article, and such other requirements for a license as may be established by rule under this article.
+(3) That the facility is in substantial compliance with standards established pursuant to §16-5C-5 of this code, and such other requirements for a license as may be established by rule under this article.

-(d) In the case of an application for a renewal license, if all requirements of section five of this article are not met, the director may at his or her discretion issue a provisional license, provided that care given in the nursing home is adequate for resident needs and the nursing home has demonstrated improvement and evidences potential for substantial compliance within the term of the license: Provided, That a provisional license may not be issued for a period greater than six months, may not be renewed, and may not be issued to any nursing home that is a poor performer.
+(d) In the case of an application for a renewal license, if all requirements of §16-5C-5 of this code are not met, the secretary may at his or her discretion issue a provisional license, provided that care given in the nursing home is adequate for resident needs and the nursing home has demonstrated improvement and evidences potential for substantial compliance within the term of the license: Provided, That a provisional license may not be issued for a period greater than six months, may not be renewed, and may not be issued to any nursing home that is a poor performer.

 (e) A nonrefundable application fee in the amount of $200 for an original nursing home license shall be paid at the time application is made for the license.
-Direct costs of initial licensure inspections or inspections for changes in licensed bed capacity shall be borne by the applicant and shall be received by the director prior to the issuance of an initial or amended license.
-The license fee for renewal of a license shall be at the rate of $15 per bed per year for nursing homes, except the annual rate per bed may be assessed for licenses issued for less than fifteen months.
-Annually, the director may adjust the licensure fees for inflation based upon the increase in the consumer price index during the last twelve months.
-All such license fees shall be due and payable to the director, annually, and in the manner set forth in the rules promulgated hereunder.
-The fee and application shall be submitted to the director who shall retain both the application and fee pending final action on the application.
-All fees received by the director under the provisions of this article shall be deposited in accordance with section thirteen, article one of this chapter.
+Direct costs of initial licensure inspections or inspections for changes in licensed bed capacity shall be borne by the applicant and shall be received by the secretary prior to the issuance of an initial or amended license.
+The license fee for renewal of a license shall be at the rate of $15 per bed per year for nursing homes, except the annual rate per bed may be assessed for licenses issued for less than 15 months.
+Annually, the secretary may adjust the licensure fees for inflation based upon the increase in the consumer price index during the last 12 months.
+All such license fees shall be due and payable to the secretary, annually, and in the manner set forth in the rules promulgated hereunder.
+The fee and application shall be submitted to the secretary who shall retain both the application and fee pending final action on the application.
+All fees received by the secretary under the provisions of this article shall be deposited in accordance with §16-1-13 of this code.